The abstract submission site for

 - The remaining accepted abstracts are assigned to posters, and the top-scoring poster abstracts are awarded the Reviewers’ Choice designation.

-- The Program Committee reserves the right to decline a presentation to any submitted abstracts that lack scientific content or merit or that merely announce the availability of a resource or service.
+- The Program Committee reserves the right to decline a presentation to any submitted abstracts that lack scientific content or merit, lack human genetics research and/or data, or that merely announce the availability of a resource or service.

 - Abstract acceptance notifications will be sent to authors in August.
 Abstracts are programmed into the following session types: